Parliamentary.ai

 Groups Affected

-• Drone Manufacturers: Required to mark and register drones before sale.
+• Drone manufacturers: Required to mark drones and ensure registration before sale.

-• Civil Aviation Authority (CAA): Responsible for registration, enforcement, and potentially increased workload.
+• Civil Aviation Authority (CAA): Responsible for drone registration, granting permissions, and enforcing regulations.

 Full Text